Speechy-plugin/plugin/readme.txt

 	3) Select a voice for a specific post: on the post edit page, inside the Speechy optional setting, you can also change the default voice using the drop down menu.

 == Changelog ==

+= 2.3 =
+* Adding counting for each played post.
+* Adding column "Speechy Stats" in the "All posts" admin screen with  the played stat for each post
+* Making "Speechy Stats" column sortable.

 = 2.2.6 =
 * Little bug.